-Statistics on children, youth and families in Tennessee from the Annie E. Casey Foundation and the Tennessee Commission on Children and Youth
+Statistics on children, youth and families in Kansas from the Annie E. Casey Foundation and Kansas Action for Children

 Definition and Source